malingahasantha/Kubernetes-Practice/Learn_Concept/09/readme.md

 ```

 ### ClusterIP

+A ClusterIP is a type of service in Kubernetes that provides an internal IP address for communication within the cluster.
+It allows different parts of an application (such as Pods) to talk to each other inside the cluster, but it cannot be accessed from outside the cluster.
+ClusterIP is the most commonly used service type and is also the default.
+If you create a service without specifying the type, Kubernetes will automatically set the service as ClusterIP.

 We can have multiple pods running on front end, and multiple pods running on back end, and we can have data bases as well.
 Our application has to interract with each other.
 And these pods should know each other's addresses.
 There will be internal IP associated with every pod.
 But that IP is not static.
 As soon as the pod restart the IP will get changed.